beatak777/README-G-Bea/README.md

 # README Generator

 ## Description
   This README File Generator Showcases the utilised knowledge from EdX Bootcamp Week 11.
-The created app helps developers to create a README>md file by using a series of questions through the inquirer package and utilised knowlegde of Node.js and ES6.
+The created app helps developers to create a README.md file by using a series of questions through the inquirer package and utilised knowlegde of Node.js and ES6.

   ## Table of Contents